Justincisive/Aussienomics/content/subscribe.md

 author = "Justin"
 +++

 I don't currently send out emails, but I might in the future.
-If that's something that is of interest, then subscribe below:
+If that's something that might interest you, you can use the form below to subscribe:

 <form
   action="https://buttondown.email/api/emails/embed-subscribe/aussienomics"